 New cricket formats

 Traditional cricket involves three to five days of play, and test cricket matches are played over five days.
 However, since the 1970s the popularity of shorter games – called one-day or limited-overs games – has risen dramatically.
-These include One-Day International (ODI) gamess and Twenty20 cricket.
+These include One-Day International (ODI) games and Twenty20 cricket.

 World Series Cricket, developed by Australian entrepreneur Kerry Packer, particularly revitalised cricket – making it much more exciting to watch on television as well as at the ground, and attracting a lot of commercial funding.